tania-bha/Movie_lane/README.md

 # Movie_lane
-This is a project that shows movies according to user's input.
+This is a project using React.js that shows movies with their series and seasons according to user's input.
-This is done by React.js.